 The Epcot International Flower and Garden Festival at Walt Disney World Resort in Florida is a spectacular display of nature the Happiest Place on Earth.
 What does that mean?
 It means that Epcot overflows with beautiful topiaries and displays of nature’s bounty for all guests to enjoy.

 Date of the Epcot International Flower and Garden Festival

-Walt Disney World’s Epcot International Flower and Garden Festival runs from February 28 through May 28, 2018.
+Walt Disney World’s Epcot International Flower and Garden Festival ran from February 28 through May 28, 2018.

 Check out our Crowd Calendar to see how the Flower and Garden Festival affects crowd levels during the year.